This article...

 Watch the video

-Landing Page Types
+Landing Page types

-- Content Only - A static-content landing page that can contain text, images, and links.
+- Content Only - A static-content page that can contain text, images, and links.
 You cannot collect data with this form.

-- Unsubscribe Form - A landing page that is exclusively intended to let subscribers unsubscribe from mailings.
+- Unsubscribe Form - A page that is exclusively intended to let subscribers unsubscribe from mailings.
 It includes an area for the unsubscribe email and can include a reason list.

 - Custom - Select a user-created landing page template.

-Choose a Landing Page Template
+Create a Landing Page

 - Navigate to Landing Pages.